Institute for Research in International Assistance

 This will also significantly improve their employability and chances for the job market in the healthcare sector to feed the companies that the institute shall be collaborating with.

-The aims of the West Africa Science and Technology (WAST) Center will be:
+The goal of the West Africa Science and Technology (WAST) Center will be:

 1.1.
 TRAINING AND RESEARCH HEALTHCARE TECHNOLOGY